tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 Hybrid public-key encryption (HPKE) is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.
 HPKE utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to establish a shared secret.
 The motivation for standardizing a public key encryption scheme is explained in the introduction of {{?RFC9180}}.

 HPKE can be extended to support PQ/T Hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
 Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs.
+Note that X25519Kyber768Draft00 is IND-CCA2 secure (Section 4 of {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}).

 ### Interaction with Encrypted Client Hello {#ech}

-Client TLS libraries and applications can use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying encrypted DNS (DNS over TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.
+Client TLS libraries and applications can use Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}} to prevent passive observation of the intended server identity in the TLS handshake which requires also deploying Encrypted DNS (DNS over TLS), otherwise a passive listener can observe DNS queries (or responses) and infer same server identity that was being protected with ECH.
 ECH uses HPKE for public key encryption.

 ECH MUST incorporate support for PQ/T Hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.

+To use ECH the client needs to learn the ECH configuration for a server before it attempts a connection to the server.
+Bootstrapping TLS Encrypted ClientHello with DNS Service Bindings specification {{?I-D.draft-ietf-tls-svcb-ech}} provides a mechanism for conveying the ECH configuration information via DNS, using a SVCB or HTTPS record.
+The "ech" SvcParamKey is used in SVCB or HTTPS or DNS records, and is intended to serve as the primary bootstrap mechanism for ECH.
+The value of the parameter is an ECHConfigList (Section 4 of {{?I-D.ietf-tls-esni}}).
+The public_key in HpkeKeyConfig structure would carry the concatenation of traditional and PQC KEM public keys which would increase DNS resposnse size that could exceed the path MTU.
+It would require the use of reliable transport and Encrypted DNS (e.g., DoT, DoH or DoQ).

 ### Oblivious HTTP